 For example, can dogs eat grapes?
 The simple answer is no.

-Eating grapes, raisins, or currants is extremely hazardous and can cause kidney damage.
+Eating grapes, raisins, or currants is extremely hazardous and can cause acute kidney failure.
 Grape poisoning also happens if your pup drinks grape juice or wine.

 Other foods to avoid